unoplatform/uno/doc/articles/uno-development/guidelines-for-creating-and-triaging-issues.md

 The detailed list of labels can be found at https://github.com/nventive/uno/labels.

-While working on triaging issues you may not have privilege to assign a specific label and in that case add a comment in the issue with your findings.
+While working on triaging issues you may not have the privilege to assign a specific label and in that case add a comment in the issue with your findings.

 Here are a few predetermined searches on issues for convenience: